 - Good hearing is important - see a doctor if you can’t hear well and use appropriate hearing aids.
 Avoid areas and situations that are loud.

 - Time - use your time wisely.

-10. Prevent cognitive decline
+11. Prevent cognitive decline and manage mental health

 - Apart from physical activity and eating smart and less, keep the mind active.